Self (?) Control

 They have an unhealthy interest in controversies and quarrels about words that result in envy, strife, malicious talk, evil suspicions and constant friction between people of corrupt mind, who have been robbed of the truth and who think that godliness is a means to financial gain.

-Paul redirects Timothy to the truth that godliness, along with contentment with what we have, gives much benefit.
+Paul redirects Timothy to the truth that godliness, along with contentment with what we have, are spiritual riches.
 Godliness purchases the most in this life, not abundance, possessions or wealth.
 Anyone who tries to teach that having worldly goods is a sign of godliness is missing the mark.
 God may choose to bless some with wealth according to His purposes, but you can purchase neither godliness nor contentment with it.

-If this was true, the wealthiest in the world would display more righteousness and contentment than anyone else.
+If this were true, the wealthiest in the world would display more righteousness and contentment than anyone else.

 “For the kingdom of God is not a matter of eating and drinking, but of righteousness, peace and joy in the Holy Spirit.”
 Romans 14:17 NIV